LantareCode/100DaysOfCode_JS/log.md

 ### Day 48: Aug 9, 2016

+Finished the Calculator's layout today, so now I can start on the JavaScript part.
+Also did a few challenges on [HackerRank](hackerrank.com).

 Project Based on: freeCodeCapm's Advanced Front End Development Projects: [freeCodeCamp - Building a JavaScript Calculator](https://www.freecodecamp.com/challenges/build-a-javascript-calculator)